Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 Module documentation: There is a package page which can show the documentation as written by uploader.
 If this is not enough, then a link to external website can also be added.

-Command line documentation issues: Currently we can't see documentation if using command line, however, a small script which queries the site by using the XML-RPC API can be written.
+Command line documentation issues:
+- If the package is not installed yet, then we cannot do this.
+However, a small script which queries the site by using the XML-RPC API can definitely be written.
 If djangopypi2 currently doesn't support the necessary XML-RPC API yet, I don't think it will take long to implement it.
+- If package is already installed, the documentation will only be available on disk if the packager specifically set it to do so.
+I will add this part to tutorial.
 **Heryandi End**

 3. Scripts